 Absolutely!
 Well, only the filling part.
 You don't want to freeze lettuce.
 They'll go all soggy and the beloved crunch factor will be gone.
 So don't do it!

 The pork and veggies filling keep well in the freezer for up to 3 months.
 Make an extra batch and store it in the freezer for a lazy day.
 You'll be glad you did!
-By the way, these fillings aren't just limited to making san choy bow!
+By the way, these fillings are super versatile!
 They taste delicious with a bowl of steaming rice or as topping for noodles too!
 Give that a try next time.
 It's super comforting and come on.. comfort foods are the best!
 Better yet, healthy comfort foods!

 Tips for making this perfect every time!